vanderkorn/vulgar/README.md

 # start up the stack

+# fire up MongoDB in a separate terminal
+# alternatively, consider a hosted solution such as https://modulus.io or https://mlab.com
+$ mongod

 # this command runs two commands in parallel via `concurrently`:
 # `npm run server` starts up `webpack-dev-server` allowing for
 # hot module reloading